syskin/expressjs-boilerplate/README.md

 ## Getting started
 1. Install packages:
 `yarn install`
+2. Copy paste `.env-example` to `.env` and set up vars
-2. Run project in dev mode:
+3. Run project in dev mode:
 `yarn dev`
-3. Run ESLint with Prettier for static analysis and applying consistent code formatting:
+4. Run ESLint with Prettier for static analysis and applying consistent code formatting:
 `yarn lint`

 ## Included in the boilerplate